spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

   .. image:: /static/3/calculating_intersection_density/images/image1.png
      :align: center

 2. The first task is to extract the road intersections.
 This can be done using the built-in Line intersections tool.
 Let’s test this on a small subset first to see if the results are satisfactory.
-Select the roads layer, use the :guilabel:`Select features by Area` tool and select a few roads.
+Select the roads layer, and use the :guilabel:`Select features by Area` tool to draw a rectangle and select a few roads.

   .. image:: /static/3/calculating_intersection_density/images/image2.png
      :align: center